KMKINGMAN/MTASA-BOT/README.md

 ## License

-Discord Raid-Bot-TS is licensed under the GPL 3.0 license.
+MTASA-BOT is licensed under the GPL 3.0 license.
 See the file `LICENSE` for more information.
 If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.